homiedopie/beberlei.de/2008/01/20/using-a-self-defined-zend-loader.rst

 autoload paths too.

 I wrote my own Zend\_Loader child class.
-It grabs all include paths from a config File using the Zend\_Config class, and completly frees you of thinking about includes.
+It grabs all include paths from a config File using the Zend\_Config class, and completely frees you of thinking about includes.

     ::